 The college preparatory biology course is a five-credit lab science.
 The class introduces the student to the basic fundamentals of the biological sciences.
-The course consists of five lecture periods per week.
 The material covers many areas of natural science.
 Major units of study include ecology, cellular biology, biochemistry, taxonomy, human biology, genetics, and evolution.
-Knowledge and skills are developed and math skills are applied in genetic calculations.
 Math and reading skills are expanded through the solution of various College Biology problems.
-Students are exposed to related science careers.
-This course is "weighted" for the purpose of determining class rank for college admissions, National Honor Society eligibility, and scholarship consideration.